 Long story short, I managed to become a millionaire in about a year and a half.** Like I said, I was a little lucky.
 I was in the right place at the right time.
 The market was hot and the patterns were easy to see.
 But focus and discipline were key to winning.

 After I became a millionaire at such a young age I started a hedge fund.
-You can read about it in “An American Hedge Fund.”
+You can read about it in my book “An American Hedge Fund.”
 The thing is, even though focus and discipline got me where I was, I was still driven by making lots of money.

 I wanted a lot of money and material things.
 I wanted to “make it.”
 Here’s the deal …